 6. Iron in a Well-Lit Area

-You want maximum visibility when you’re ironing—you wouldn’t want to iron for an hour just to realize that your clothes are actually still creased, would you?
-For this reason, you want to make sure that you’re ironing in a well-lit room—that will make the job easiest, quicker, and you’ll get better results!
+You want maximum visibility when you’re ironing so make sure you’re in a well-lit room – that will make things easiest, quicker, and you’ll get better results.
 Remember, the darker it is, the harder it is to spot creases, especially if you’re working with light-colored items.

 7. Hang Up Your Clothes Immediately After Ironing